Heinerion/heinerion.github.io/index.md

 ## Perle der Weisheit

-> “You gotta train like hell until the point where your hair falls out.
-That’s the only way to become truly strong.”
+> You gotta train like hell until the point where your hair falls out.
+That’s the only way to become truly strong.
 > – Saitama